mizrael/davidguida.net/src/_posts/2015-07-16-installing-retropie-on-your-raspberry-pi.md

 at this point you may choose to install the binaries or the sources.
 I guess it all depends on how much time you have at disposal 😀

-now you&#8217;re almost done, all you have to do is copying the rom files to the SD and start playing!
-There&#8217;s a <a href="https://github.com/RetroPie/RetroPie-Setup/wiki/How-to-get-ROMs-on-the-SD-card" target="_blank">nice guide</a> about it, just pick the method you like most 🙂
+now you're almost done, all you have to do is copying the rom files to the SD and start playing!
+There's a <a href="https://github.com/RetroPie/RetroPie-Setup/wiki/How-to-get-ROMs-on-the-SD-card" target="_blank">nice guide</a> about it, just pick the method you like most 🙂

 <div class="post-details-footer-widgets">
 </div>